Fugitive Wanted For Setting HUMC Co-Worker On Fire Found Dead Of Suicide

-UPDATE: A travel nurse who fled after setting a 54-year-old colleague at Hackensack University Medical Center on fire was found dead in South Jersey, Daily Voice has confirmed.

 The body of Nicholas Pagano, 31, of West Deptford reportedly was found in a wooded area of Winslow Township, Camden County, a two-hour drive of more than 100 miles from Hackensack, early Tuesday, Feb.
-8, of an apparent suicide.
+8.

 "Single gunshot wound to the chest," a ranking law enforcement officer said.
 "Appears self-inflicted."

-Unconfirmed reports were that Pagano used a gun stolen from his brother's home.
+Unconfirmed reports were that the weapon was stolen from his brother's home.

 HUMC employees were notified around 10:30 a.m.

-Note: UPDATE: A contract nurse who fled after authorities said he set a 54-year-old colleague at Hackensack University Medical Center on fire was found dead in South Jersey, Daily Voice has confirmed.